-- (1) Councils must keep records of inspections carried out in accordance with this practice direction, and keep those records in a register that is available for inspection by the Commission upon 5 business days' notice. - (2) Records of inspections should include, without limitation, the following details: date and time of an inspection, type of inspection, who undertook the inspection, elements inspected, breaches, issues, or faults found, rectification required, requirements for re-inspections (including timing) and enforcement action, as is appropriate in the circumstances. - (3) This clause does not derogate from any authorisation to dispose of records under the State Records Act 1997.
+- (1) In relation to developments that received final development approval under the Act, councils must keep records of inspections carried out in accordance with this practice direction, and keep those records in a register that is available for inspection by the Commission upon 5 business days' notice. - (2) In relation to developments that received final development approval under the Development Act 1993, councils must ensure that records of these inspections are available for inspection within a timeframe determined by the Commission. - (3) Records of inspections should include, without limitation, the following details: date and time of an inspection, type of inspection, who undertook the inspection, elements inspected, breaches, issues, or faults found, rectification required, requirements for reinspections (including timing) and enforcement action, as is appropriate in the circumstances. - (4) This clause does not derogate from any authorisation to dispose of records under the State Records Act 1997.